Visayan hornbill: Description

+Diet is presumed to be similar to other hornbills namely fruit,seeds, insects and small mammals and reptiles.

 Taxonomy

 The Visayan hornbill was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1780 in his Histoire Naturelle des Oiseaux.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Buceros panini in his catalogue of the Planches Enluminées.
 The type locality is the island of Panay in the Philippines.
 The Visayan hornbill is now placed in the genus Penelopides that was introduced in 1849 by the German naturalist Ludwig Reichenbach in a plate of the hornbills.
 The origin of the generic name is uncertain but it may be a combination of the Latin pene meaning "almost" or "nearly", the Ancient Greek lophos meaning "crest" and -oideēs "resembling".
 The specific epithet panini is a Latinized form of "Panay".
 The common English name refers to the Visayan Islands.
 These are located in the central part of the Philippines and include the island of Panay.

+Formerly was once a single species with the Luzon hornbill, Samar hornbill, Mindanao hornbill and Mindoro hornbill.
+It is differentiated from the others as it has a black tail with a broad white band.
+Among the tarictics it has the second highest sound frequency and rapidness in its calls after the Samar hornbill.